schizoidnightmares/absurdrealms.com/compendium/events/genesis.md

 2.74–1.82 billion BW
 {: .cap}

-Early Genesis was the first period of Genesis.
+Early Genesis (EG) was the first period of Genesis.

 ### 2.74 billion BW